xendk/custode.el/README.md

 # Custode

-Custode is a "file watcher" for Emacs that runs tasks in the background, and only pops up when a command fails.
+Custode is a "file watcher" for Emacs that runs commands in the background, and only pops up when a command fails.

 Automatically running build or tests when saving files has been